 4. Have Fun with Leftovers

-Biscuits from breakfast can be used in dessert, such as strawberry shortcake!
-Pasta seems to be nearly impossible to cook based on portion size!
-Leftover noodles can be made into a yummy pasta salad with lots of veggies!
-Cook up some rice and throw in some potatoes into a pot with spinach and homemade vegetable stock for stew.
-Any of these meals can have meat or beans added in for protein!
+Biscuits from breakfast can be used in desserts, such as strawberry shortcake.
+When cooking pasta, leftover noodles can be made into a yummy pasta salad with lots of veggies.
+Cook up some rice and add it into a pot with potatoes, spinach, and homemade vegetable stock for stew.
+Any of these meals can have meat, beans, tofu, or tempeh added in for protein.

 It might seem like fewer trips to the grocery store would result in bland meals repeated several times over the course of a month.
-But when you approach it prepared and ready, it can really be a fun—and delicious—experience!
+But with these simple changes, it can be a fun—and delicious—experience!